While dogwoods may be in bloom elsewhere, Vermonters still have to contend with snow on the ground.

 “Okay.
 I guess we can do that.
 I’ll get my coat.”

 Over the course of a year, the daytime temperature in Vermont can range from a very frosty 20 degrees below zero to a sweltering day in the 90s with humidity that makes it almost impossible to breathe.
-This wide disparity means that the terms “warm” and “cold” are relative.
+This wide disparity means that the terms “warm” and “cold” are relative in this part of the world.
 In January, anything above freezing is considered warm.
 In mid-August, anything below 65 is “pretty cold for this time of year.”

 Today, at the end of March—a month infamous for its unpredictability—the thermometer in Edie’s kitchen hovered around the 40 degree mark but with a clear sky and light breeze, it felt positively balmy outdoors.